MGM Home Entertainment: 1998–2005

-After the Orion merger, MGM kept Orion intact as a corporation, mostly to avoid its video distribution agreement with Warner Home Video, and began distributing Orion Pictures films under the Orion Home Video label.
-MGM acquired the 2/3 of pre-1996 PolyGram Filmed Entertainment library from Seagram in 1999 for $250 million, increasing their library holdings to 4,000.
-The PolyGram libraries (which included the Epic film library) were purchased by its Orion Pictures subsidiary so as to avoid its 1990 video distribution agreement with Warner.
-In March 1999, MGM bought out its distribution contract with Warner Bros. for $225 million, effectively ending the distribution problem; the initial deal was to have expired in 2003, but instead it would end in February 2000.
-As a result of the deal, MGM gave up the home video rights to the MGM/UA films owned by Turner to Warner Home Video.
-Upon the expiration of the Warner deal, MGM sold overseas video rights to 20th Century Fox Home Entertainment.
+After the Orion acquisition, MGM kept Orion Pictures intact as a corporation, mostly to avoid its video distribution agreement with Warner Home Video, and thus, Orion Pictures films would be distributed under the Orion Home Video label.
+In 1999, MGM acquired 2/3 of the pre-1996 PolyGram Filmed Entertainment library from Seagram for $250 million, increasing their library holdings to 4,000.
+The PolyGram libraries (which included the Epic film library) would be placed under Orion Pictures to avoid the Warner Home Video contract.

+In March that same year, MGM paid $225 million to end its distribution contract with Warner Home Video, effectively ending the distribution problem (the initial deal was to have expired in 2003, but as a result of the early termination, it instead ended in February 2000).
+As a result of the deal, Warner Home Video took over the home media rights to the MGM/UA films owned by Turner.

+Upon the expiration of the Warner Home Video deal, MGM signed a deal with 20th Century Fox Home Entertainment to distribute its films on home video overseas.

 In 2001, MGM and Amazon.com launched the "MGM Movie Vault" to distribute VHS copies of selected films, either previously unreleased on video or long out-of-print, exclusively through Amazon.

 On March 3, 2003, MGM Home Entertainment launched the MGM Kids sub-label.

-On May 27, 2003, MGM reinstated full distribution rights to their products in regions like Australia, Netherlands, Belgium, France, Germany and the United Kingdom, although Fox would continue to distribute for MGM in a majority of developing regions.
+On May 27, MGM reinstated full distribution rights to their products in regions like the United Kingdom, Australia, Netherlands, Belgium, France, and Germany, although 20th Century Fox Home Entertainment continued to distribute for MGM in a majority of developing regions.